 (1) At the 947m signpost, continue straight ahead towards "les Roches".
 Continue in this direction until you come to a track.

 (2) Continue straight ahead.
 The path crosses a man-made solidified lava flow, between many small plots surrounded by rough, mossy walls.
-You will arrive at a T-junction, at a yellow "PR®®" sign.
+You will come to a T-junction at a yellow "PR®®" sign.
 Take the path on the left and then immediately turn right.

-(3) About 250m further on, look out for the yellow "PR®®" sign, which indicates that you should turn left, leaving the path that continues straight ahead (not shown on the IGN map).
+(3) About 250m further on, look out for the yellow "PR®®" sign indicating a left turn, leaving the path that continues straight ahead (not shown on the IGN map).
 You will arrive at the outskirts of the village of Les Roches.
 Walk along a field with horses and then, at the T-junction, turn left.

 About 200 metres further on, at a fork, leave the path and turn left.
-The low walls become less frequent and the solidified lava flow regains its wild appearance.
+The low walls become less frequent and the path regains its wild appearance.
 Pass to the right of a small tin caravan (a), a former shepherd's shelter.

 (4) At the next intersection, continue to the left.
 The path then crosses the most chaotic part of the solidified lava flow, with large piles of stones and a few chasms.
 A few low walls reappear a little further on.
 When you reach a track, follow it to the right.
 At the fork just after, turn left and you will immediately see the Pierre Signée on the right of the path.

 (5) Continue along the path that winds through the beech forest, between the chaotic rocks.
-Further on, you will see chasms on the left, one of which contains a vintage carcass.
+Further on, you will see chasms on the left, one of which contains a vintage car wreck.
 You will arrive at an intersection at the 820m marker.

-(6) Temporarily leave the yellow markings and continue straight ahead towards Grand-Chambois.
+(6) Leave the yellow markings for now and continue straight ahead towards Grand-Chambois.
 Ignore a path on the left further on, then continue along a track to leave the forest and the solidified lava flow.
 Ignore a path on the right and continue straight ahead between large meadows.
 On the left, you will see the Puys de Dôme and Côme.
 You will come to a small road.

 (7) Follow it to the left for a few metres, then immediately turn onto a path on the left, ignoring the white and green cross.
 Pass to the right of a private property and arrive at the edge of the forest and solidified lava flow.
 Ignore a path on the left and continue along the edge.

-(8) Ignore a sort of fork to the left and continue straight ahead on the path, which becomes narrower and grassy, between low stone walls, and which veers left to enter the solidified lava flow again.
-At a fork, continue to the left.
+(8) Ignore a sort of turning on the left and continue straight ahead on the path, which becomes narrower and grassy, between low stone walls, and which veers left to enter the solidified lava flow again.
+At a fork, continue left.

-(9) Further on, ignore two paths on the left and follow the yellow markings on the right, which you will find here and follow to the car park and the end of this first part of the hike on the solidified lava flow of Côme.
+(9) Further on, ignore two paths on the left and follow the yellow markings on the right, which you will find here and which you will follow to the car park and the end of this first part of the hike on the solidified lava flow of Côme.
 Further on, ignore a path on the left that is not shown on the IGN map.
-Further on, a forestry operation has widened and damaged the path.
+Further on, forestry operations have widened and damaged the path.

 (10) Ignore a path on the right, which is not shown on the IGN map, at a point where the small tree bearing the yellow markings has been cut down and left on the ground.
 Further on, ignore another path on the right.
 You will come to an area where tree trunks are stored and continue to the left.
 At the next intersection, turn onto the path on the right and you will come to a wide path opposite an electrical cabinet.